Relying Party Solution

 kid

-Key ID of the public key needed to verify the JWS signature, as defined in [RFC 7517].
+Key ID of the public key needed to verify the JWT signature, as defined in [RFC 7517].
 REQUIRED when trust_chain is used.

 trust_chain

-Sequence of Entity Statements that composes the Trust Chain related to the Relying Party, as defined in OIDC-FED Section 3.2.1.
+Sequence of Entity Statements that composes the Trust Chain related to the Relying Party, as defined in OID-FED Section 3.2.1.
 Trust Chain Header Parameter.

 Name